vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ### Familiarize yourself with personal security devices (Appendix A)

-#### Set up the BOLOS development environment
-In order to build or compile BOLOS applications for Ledger devices, the appropriate environment must be set up.
-[Ledger App Builder](../build) is a container image which contains all dependencies to compile an application for Nano S/X.

 Ledger personal security devices allows users to store cryptographic secrets and sign transactions securely and conveniently.
 It is important to understand how they work before coding a Nano Application.

 [Learn about the personal security devices](../psd-introduction)